-Budgeting Approaches: Bottom-Up vs. Top-Down
+Budgeting Approaches: Top-Down Budgeting vs Bottom-Up Budgeting

 Number of available rooms × Occupancy rate = Expected number of rooms to be sold